MrBardot/Trends-in-Alzheimers-Disease-Fatalities-in-the-United-States-and-Tennessee-from-1999-2018.-/README.md

 	2. How AD affects the brain and cognitive ability. <br>
 	3. Trends overall in the United States from 1999-2018. <br>
 	4. Trends in Tennessee from 1999-2018. <br>
-	5. Caregiving trends and statistics. <br>
-	6. How can you find help if you or someone you love has AD? <br>
+	5. How can you find help if you or someone you love has AD? <br>
-	7. Resources <br>
+	6. Resources <br>
-	8. Bibliography and Sources <br>
+	7. Bibliography and Sources <br>

 I hope you find this information useful and informative.
 IF you have any questions, please feel free to message me.